-This section of the application should describe the project's budget.
+This section of the application should describe the budget for the BUILD project (i.e., the project scope that includes BUILD funding).
 This budget should not include any previously incurred expenses.
 At a minimum, it should include:

-(A) Project costs;

-(B) For all funds to be used for eligible project costs, the source and amount of those funds:

-(C) For non-Federal funds to be used for eligible project costs, documentation of funding commitments should be referenced here and included as an appendix to the application;
+- (a) Costs for the BUILD 2020 project; - (b) For all funds to be used for eligible project costs, the source and amount of those funds: - (c) For non-Federal funds to be used for eligible project costs, documentation of funding commitments.